larevolucia/chaptr/README.md

 ## Models

 - **Chaptr** does not implement a `Book` model by design, as it leverages the Google Books API to dynamically fetch book data using each book's unique `id`.
 This approach reduces reduncancy and complexity by separating the internal user data from external metadata, keeping the application lightweigth.
-- Reading status and rating are kept in separate models to reflect their distinct purposes: __progress tracking__ versus __evaluation__.
-This separation simplifies logic, allows ratings only when appropriate (after reading), and ensures clean, extendable data design.
+- `ReadingStatus`, `Rating`, and `Review` are distinct models to handle different aspects of user interaction:
+  - __ReadingStatus__: tracks reading progress
+  - __Rating__: captures quantitative evaluation
+  - __Review__: allows a single detailed textual reflection per book
-- All core CRUD operations are modeled for authenticated user interactions, demonstration architectural decisions suited to the scope of the MVP.
+- The models are designed to be simple and efficient, focusing on the core functionality required for the MVP.

 ### User
-- Django built-in model for user authentication
+Django built-in model for user authentication

 ### ReadingStatus
 Tracks a user's reading status for a specific book.